 Unique to the Luangwa national Park is the beautiful Thornicroft’s giraffe.
 Other animals that can be spotted in the park include Cookson’s wildebeest and Crawshay’s zebra.
 Apart from the lions and the leopards, other carnivores present in the park include Caracal, Wild Dog, Serval, and the Side-striped Jackal.
 Not to be outdone, Hyenas are fairly common, and their plaintive, eerie cry can be heard most nights.
 The most common primates that can be seen are the yellow Baboon and Vervet monkeys.
 Other primates are the rarer Maloney monkeys, and bush babies.

-South Luangwa National Park is one of the few parks that offers night safari drives which give visitors a unique opportunity to view some of many interesting Zambian wildlife that only come to life at night.
 It is also famous for pioneering walking safaris when visitors can experience the African wilderness first hand and feel part of it, while being led on foot by safari experts and armed guards.

 Avid birdwatchers will not leave South Luangwa National Park disappointed.
 With about 400 of Zambia’s 732 species of birds appearing in the Luangwa Valley, including 39 birds of prey and 47 migrant species, South Luangwa provides plenty of bird watching and photography opportunities regardless of the season.